cacti-acaprais/cacti-utils/README.md

 # cacti-utils
-Poc of utilities class from Cacti
+Poc of utilities class about:
 - IAsyncEnumerable
 - IJob
 - IObservable